OpenZeppelin/openzeppelin-contracts/.changeset/thirty-shrimps-mix.md

 'openzeppelin-solidity': patch
 ---

-`TransparentUpgradeableProxy`: fix transparency in case of selector clash with non-decodable calldata
+`TransparentUpgradeableProxy`: Fix transparency in case of selector clash with non-decodable calldata.